Chinese fried rice: Outside China

-Chinese fried rice is often a common staple in American Chinese cuisine, especially in the form sold as fast food.
+Chinese fried rice is common in American Chinese cuisine, especially in the form sold as fast food.
 The most common form of American Chinese fried rice consists of some mixture of eggs, scallions, and vegetables, with chopped meat added at the customer's discretion, and usually flavored with soy sauce instead of table salt (more typical for Chinese-style fried rice).
-Sometimes chop suey-fried rice combo is offered in Chinese restaurant in the United States.
+Sometimes a chop suey-fried rice combo is offered in Chinese restaurants in the United States.

-One of the most popular variations of fried rice in America is in Peru where it is prepared under the name "Arroz Chaufa" and is one of the best-known dishes in Chifa restaurants.

-The dish is also a staple of Chinese restaurants in the United Kingdom (both "sit-in" and "takeaway"), and is very popular in the West African nations of Nigeria, Ghana and Togo, both as restaurant and as street food.
+The dish is also ubiquitous in Chinese restaurants in the United Kingdom (both sit-in and takeaway), and is common in the West African nations of Nigeria, Ghana and Togo, both in restaurants and as street food.

-In Korea, the Korean Chinese-style fried rice is a separate genre of fried rice that differs from Korean-style fried rice dishes.
+In Korea, Korean Chinese-style fried rice is a separate genre of fried rice that differs from Korean-style fried rice dishes.

 McDonald's serves McChao, a Chinese fried rice dish named after chǎofàn, which means "fried rice" in Chinese.